 Michel Guillaume Jean de Crevecouer was the son of French nobles who served with the French army during the Seven Years’ War.
 In the late 1750s he settled in New York and became a naturalised American.
-His 1782 book Letters from a Farmer told of his experiences – and in this extract, the differences between an American and a European:
+His 1782 book Letters from a Farmer told of his experiences.
+In this extract, de Crevecouer offers his opinions on the differences between an American and a European:

 What then is the American, this new man?
 He is either an European, or the descendant of an European, hence that strange mixture of blood, which you will find in no other country…